Twitter under fire for restricting content before Turkish presidential election

 Billionaire Elon Musk, who has served as Twitter's CEO, defended the social media company's decision to restrict some accounts in Turkey, suggesting that the entire platform was at risk of being made inaccessible in Turkey.

 "The choice is have Twitter throttled in its entirety or limit access to some tweets.
-Which one do you want?" he said.
+Which one do you want?"
+Musk tweeted.

 for more features.